Surgery for Anterior Cruciate Ligament (ACL) Injury

 A cadaver (allograft) tendon graft.
 This uses any one of several tendons from a cadaver.

-To rebuild your ACL, your healthcare provider may do open surgery or arthroscopy.
-During arthroscopy, a long, thin tube with a tiny camera is inserted into the knee joint so your healthcare provider can see inside the joint.
+To rebuild your ACL, your surgeon may do open surgery or arthroscopy.
+During arthroscopy, a long, thin tube with a tiny camera is inserted into the knee joint so your surgeon can see inside the joint.
 Tools inserted through small incisions are used to repair the joint.

 Here is what to expect: